JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 These are key concepts to keep in mind before starting.

+!!!
+Important
+    Ensure the engine is [enabled](./engine-config.md#engine-availability) in your installation.

 ### Flow data

 Every flow has some associated information.
 At minimum this is required: